Edwards, Frederick, 184, Police Constable.

 His father, George Edwards a farm labourer, married his mother, Emma Hart nee Carter in 1874 at Royston.
 She had been married before to John Hart in 1872 at Walkern but widowed in 1873.
 She had a son John W. Hart born in 1873 at Walkern.
 George and Emma went on, according to the 1911 census, to have nine children of which one sadly died before the 1911 census.
 All the children were born in Walkern.
 Only seven further children have been identified it is thought the eighth was possibly a still birth and the ninth was John W. Hart.

-Nothing else is known about Frederick’s life until 1914 when he applied to join the Hertford County Constabulary.
+Little else is known about Frederick’s life until 1914 when he was employed as a Horse Keeper for Messrs S. Wright & Co. of Walkern.
+He then applied to join the Hertford County Constabulary.

 Police Service.

-Frederick’s Police Service Record has not survived but from other sources we know he was Appointed on the 12th October 1914 as Constable 184.
-However, his pensionable service would not have started until he reached the age of 21 on the 25th November 1915.
-He underwent his Probationer training at Police Headquarters at Hatfield.
+He was Appointed as Constable 184 on the 12th October 1914.
+However, his pensionable service would not have started until he reached the age of 21 on the 10th October 1915.
+He immediately started his Probationer training at Police Headquarters at Hatfield earning £1/4/6 per week.

-General Order 14 of the 21st January 1915 announced that 22 recruit Constables having been brought onto the Roster for duty were all being transferred on the 22nd October 1915 from Headquarters for duty at various stations.
+General Order 14 of the 21st January 1915 announced that 22 recruit Constables having been brought onto the Roster for duty were all being transferred on the 22nd January 1915 from Headquarters for duty at various stations.
 Frederick was posted to A Division at Ware.
-Nearly all of these 22 men were later to enlist themselves.

 Marriage.